glbala87/ELLA_tool/docs/technical/uioptions.md

 [[toc]]

-Configuration related to the user interface.
+Configuration related to the user interface and user experience in ELLA.
 Most are defined as default settings for all users, but some settings may be overridden by [user group specific settings](#user-group-specific-settings).

 ## Configure elements to show